artashyeritsyan/RollingBarrel/README.md

 You also have a Dash ability ⚡.
 It helps you dodge the Skeleton 💀 or escape when it gets too close.
 But it costs beer 🍺.
 Every time you use Dash ⚡, you lose some of the filled beer in your barrel, and the yellow bar goes down.
 So you can’t just use it all the time — you have to decide carefully when it’s worth it.

 If you collect 50 mugs 🍺 before time runs out ⏳, you win.
 If the Skeleton 💀 catches you or the timer hits zero, you start again.

+You can test the game here - https://losartos.itch.io/rolling-barrel